-- All courses are full time regular courses.
-As of now, there is no provision for exit in the middle. - b) The medium of instruction is English for all the courses except the language programs which will be taught in the language concerned.
-The students admitted to language programs are required do some common courses, which are taught in English medium.
-Therefore, proficiency in English is essential. - All eligible applicants will be called for the written test to be held at 35 centres, see Chapter 2.
+- II.
+Students who exercise 'Exit option' at the end of three-years of IMA/IMSc will be given BA/B.Sc.
+Certificates.
+Students in Optometry and Vision Sciences will get a B.Sc Certificate in Optometry and Vision Sciences at the end of four-years. - III.
+Students who do not exercise 'Exit option' will be given two degree Certificates B.A/B.Sc and M.A./M.Sc at the end of five-years. - c) All eligible applicants will be called for the written test to be held at 26 centres, see Chapter 2.
 Proof of eligibility will be verified at the time of admission. - d) Written test for each of these programs is of two hours duration.
 It will consist of multiple choice questions to be answered in the OMR sheet with black/blue ball point/sketch pen.
 The level of questions shall be consistent with +2 level of education.
 There is negative marking; each wrong answer shall be given -0.33 marks.
-Specific instructions will be given in question papers. - e) The minimum eligibility requirements and the schedule of written test for admission to the above courses are given in a tabular form at Chapter 2 of this Prospectus.
+Specific instructions will be given in question papers. - e) The minimum eligibility requirements and the schedule of written test for admission to the above courses are given in a tabular form at Chapter 2 of this Prospectus-cum-Application form.